Hwy 63 - Spring Valley Reconstruction

 This project will remove the entire road and replace it with new materials.
 MnDOT will also construct new curbs, gutters, and sidewalks.

-Improving the drainage of the roadway is also a vital goal of the project.
-To resolve the issue, the slope along and across the roadway will need to change significantly.
-This will impact landscaping and may impact adjacent properties.
+Improving the sidewalks and the drainage of the roadway is also a vital goal of the project.